 Acupuncture and Manual Therapies

-Acupuncture is a gentle, safe and relaxing treatment that brings relief to pain, reduces inflammation, helps regulate neurotransmitters, hormones and the sympathetic and parasympathetic nervous systems.
+Acupuncture provides a gentle, safe and relaxing form of treatment that brings relief to pain, reduces inflammation, helps regulate neurotransmitters, hormones and the sympathetic and parasympathetic nervous systems.
 For these reasons, it treats a broad range of problems by helping your body heal and re-balance itself.
 I use the tiniest of needles to maintain patient comfort and relaxation.
-Sessions range from more in depth work that includes bodywork, cupping, herbs and nutrition to simple return appointments and packages that will get you the results you desire quickly.
+Sessions range from more in depth work that includes bodywork, cupping, herbs and nutrition to simple return appointments that will get you the results you desire quickly.
 Generally, longer held chronic conditions take more time to resolve, and acute conditions or new injuries take less time.

 Patients often ask me how acupuncture works.
 While I'm happy to explain things within the terms of Chinese Medicine in our sessions, it can also be useful to look at how western medical science thinks about it.
 Here is a link to a series of of blogs explaining how acupuncture works and this one specifically about how acupuncture treats pain.
 If you want to explore evidence based science on Acupuncture, check out this website.